umbraco/UmbracoDocs/Tutorials/Creating-Basic-Site/Conclusions-Where-Next/index.md

 *    For Video Tutorials, see [https://umbraco.tv/videos/umbraco-v8/implementor/](https://umbraco.tv/videos/umbraco-v8/implementor/)
 *    For hands-on Training and Developer Certification, attend an official Umbraco Master Class course in a city near you [https://umbraco.com/products/training](https://umbraco.com/products/training)
 *    For Online Documentation, see [https://our.umbraco.com/documentation](https://our.umbraco.com/documentation)
-*    For Help and Guidance on anything this guide doesn't cover the forums are a great place to start, see [https://our.umbraco.com/forum ](https://our.umbraco.com/forum )
+*    For Help and Guidance on anything this guide doesn't cover, reach out to us at [https://our.umbraco.com/forum ](https://our.umbraco.com/forum)

 ---
 # Happy Umbraco-ing!